DecipherNow/ansible-playbooks/roles/ecs_services_ec2/tasks/README.md

-## An Overview of ECS
+## An Overview of ECS with EC2 Backing

 Within a single ECS cluster (ours is called `greymatter-ecs-cluster`), there are multiple ECS services.

 Each ECS service is a logical grouping of any number of ECS task-definition revisions.

-A single service can run multiple instances of a single task definition.
-You can optionally connect a service to a load balancer, which is what we did for Grey Matter Control and Grey Matter Control API services to allow them to connect to each other dynamically.
-The load balancer can load balance betwen multiple task definitions within a service, but more importantly it gives us a way to dynamically access the IP(s) associated with a task.

-Each time a task restarts, it gets a new IP.
-This is a result of using AWS Fargate over having a series of EC2 instances across which our tasks would run.
-Fargate is instance-free, and essentially makes it such that each task is its own "container" with its own IP.
+Each task is run with bridge networking in order to allow for appropriate discovery of the proxies by the control plane.
+It appears that awsvpc and host networking don't quite work, but it's possible they might with a bit of finagling.

+Currently, service discovery via the control plane only works with `PROXY_DYNAMIC=false` and `USE_HTTP2=false` configured in the proxies.

+Control and Control API talk to each other via load balancers, and via the Control load balancer the various proxies are configured to talk to Control.